albar965/littlenavmap-manual/en/PROFILE.md

 For more information see the `Navmap` tab in the `Legend` dock window or the [Elevation Profile Legend](LEGEND.md#elevation-profile-legend) for details.

+The elevation profile uses actual altitude for display of restrictions, slope and cruise.
+You have to expect differences between actual and indicated altitude when flying above transition altitude using the standard altimeter setting of 29.92 inches.

 **Note that the profile display depends on the correct sequencing of the active flight plan leg \(magenta line\).
 The aircraft will be displayed in the wrong position and the aircraft trail will be erratic if the active leg is not correct or manually changed.**

 **The aircraft trail will be displayed incorrectly in the elevation profile if the flight plan is changed \(i.e. the flight plan length or geometry changes\).**
+You can delete the profile aircraft trail in context menu [Delete Aircraft Trail](PROFILE.md#delete-aircraft-trail) while keeping the trail on the map.

 ![Flight Plan Elevation Profile](../images/profile.jpg "Flight Plan Elevation Profile")